BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **A Nose for Shortcuts** `PASSIVE`

-- **A Nose for Shortcuts** `PASSIVE` - In Scenarios where you roll for Warbands to arrive, or ones where you roll to see which part of the board you deploy a Warband in (though not when rolling to choose deployment zones), you may choose the result instead of rolling, even if Robin is not on the battlefield.
+In Scenarios where you roll for Warbands to arrive, or ones where you roll to see which part of the board you deploy a Warband in (though not when rolling to choose deployment zones), you may choose the result instead of rolling, even if Robin is not on the battlefield.
 Robin may only use this special rule if his Warband only contains Hobbit Shirriffs.

 </div>